 The David L. MacIntosh Sport Medicine Clinic has re-commenced limited services in keeping with public health guidelines for physical distancing and other COVID-19 related safety protocols.
-Starting October 5, 2020 services will be available to U of T students with a sport or exercise-related injury or inquiry.
+Services are available to U of T students with a sport or exercise-related injury or inquiry.
 We will be continuing with passive COVID screening and masks will only be mandated for areas and activities in the clinic that require direct patient interaction.
 Appointments will be in-person, while some sport physician appointments will be offered at the discretion of the treating health care provider.

 Patients will be seen by appointment only.
 Please call 416-978-4678 to book an appointment.

 Due to construction, the north entrance is closed.
 Please use the south entrance to access the clinic.